-Did you know that uploading photos to your Yelp page is one of the best things you can do for your business?
+Uploading photos to your Yelp Page is one of the best ways to help your business stand out.
+People like to see photos of your specialties, experience, knowledge, and personality.
+Their interest is sparked because you’ve visually provided a look into your services.
 In fact, businesses who have between 1–5 reviews and 10 photos get 200% more user views than businesses with the same number of reviews and no photos.

-Remember that it’s always best to hold your phone with both hands.
+It’s always best to hold your phone with both hands.
 If your hands are a little shaky, prop your phone against a glass or something sturdy.
-Voila!

 Closer shots reveal the finer details of your fare—but don’t use digital zoom.
 This will make your shots look grainy.
-Instead, try using the crop function in a photo editor.
+Instead, take the shot from a regular distance and then use the crop function in a photo editor.

-Speaking of photo editors, let’s discuss how to clean up your photos to make them look their best.
-PicMonkey, a free website, rocks.
-It’s quick, easy to use, and really makes an impact.
-It’s got everything you need for basic photo editing.
+A photo editing app will help you clean up your photos to make them look their best.
+PicMonkey, a free editing website, is quick, easy to use, and has everything you need for basic photo editing.

 Snapseed is great for photo editing on the go.
 You can download the app to your phone so you don’t have to wait until you get to a computer to make your pictures really shine.